ChrstphrHll/npc_gen/students/Scarletta Elora.md

 ### Description
 - Gnome Cleric from Shadesburry Initiative
 - 2nd year Protection student in Fiesn
-- short straight brunette hair that's well kept, Hazel eyes, and Dark Tan skin
+- short curly dirty blonde hair that's braided, Hazel eyes, and Dark Tan skin
 - Is Cooperative and Devious, and has Patience as their ideal

 ### Organizations